johnjosephhorton/create_project/README.md

 	create_project PROJECTNAME

-The script will create a new directory `PROJECTNAME` with associated sub-directories specified in the `dir` variable in `settings.py`.
+The script will create a new directory `PROJECTNAME` with associated sub-directories.
 The script will also populate these folders with "stub" files, depending upon the files specified in the function `created_stub_files` and the templates in the `./templates` folder.
 In this default configuration, the stub files created are a latex file, a bibtex file and a Makefile, all in the `./writeup` folder.